-- Management of student records maintained by The Eastern Atlantic States Carpenters Technical College - Regulations regarding who has access to student records - For which purposes access to student records is granted
+- Management of student records maintained by The Eastern Atlantic States Carpenters Technical Centers - Regulations regarding who has access to student records - For which purposes access to student records is granted

-The Eastern Atlantic States Carpenters Technical College officials will release educational information upon receipt of a signed, dated, written consent of the student which must specify the records that may be disclosed and identify the party to whom the disclosure may be made, including:
+The Eastern Atlantic States Carpenters Technical Centers officials will release educational information upon receipt of a signed, dated, written consent of the student which must specify the records that may be disclosed and identify the party to whom the disclosure may be made, including:

-- Parents of a dependent student, as defined by the Internal Revenue Code of 1954, section 152 and who supply supporting documentation, may be granted access to a student's educational record under some circumstances - In connection with Financial Aid, to organizations who are conducting studies that are on behalf of educational agencies - To Federal or State educational authorities - To accrediting organizations - In compliance with a lawfully issued subpoena - In connection with a health or safety emergency obtained or a lawful subpoena/court order is issued to the school.
+- Parents of a dependent student, as defined by the Internal Revenue Code of 1954, section 152 and who supply supporting documentation, may be granted access to a student's educational record under some circumstances - In connection with Financial Aid, to organizations who are conducting studies that are on behalf of educational agencies - To Federal or State educational authorities - To accrediting organizations - In compliance with a lawfully issued subpoena - In connection with a health or safety emergency

+Non-School individuals (including parents except as described above) may not have access to educational records other than Directory Information unless authorization from the student is obtained or a lawful subpoena/court order is issued to the school.
 Examples of records not released are grades, grade point average, Social Security Number, student ID number, name of parents or next of kin, residency status, and the specific number of hours/credits which a student enrolled for, passed, or failed.